Meshes of the Afternoon

+Meshes of the Afternoon is a 1943 American experimental silent short film directed by and starring wife-and-husband team, Maya Deren and Alexandr Hackenschmied.

+The film was selected for preservation in the United States National Film Registry by the Library of Congress in 1990 due to its cultural and historical significance.

+The film is in the public domain in the United States because it was published in the United States between 1928 and 1977 and without a copyright notice.

 Plot

-A woman (Maya Deren) sees someone on the street as she is walking back to her home.
-She goes to her room and falls asleep in a chair.
-As soon as she is asleep, she experiences a dream in which she repeatedly tries to chase a mysterious hooded figure with a mirror for a face but is unable to catch it.
-With each failure, she re-enters her house and sees numerous household objects, including a key, a bread knife, a flower, a telephone, and a phonograph.
+A woman (Maya Deren) notices someone on the street as she walks back to her home.
+She enters her room and falls asleep in a chair.
+As soon as she drifts off, she experiences a dream in which she repeatedly tries to chase a mysterious hooded figure with a mirror for a face but is unable to catch it.
+With each failed attempt, she re-enters her house and encounters numerous household objects, including a key, a bread knife, a flower, a telephone, and a phonograph.
 The woman follows the hooded figure to her bedroom, where she sees the figure hide the knife under a pillow.
-Throughout the story, she sees multiple instances of herself, all bits of her dream that she has already experienced.
-The woman tries to kill her sleeping body with a knife but is awakened by a man (Alexander Hammid).
+Throughout the film, she witnesses multiple versions of herself, each representing fragments of the dream she has already experienced.

+In one instance, the woman attempts to kill her sleeping body with the knife but is abruptly awakened by a man (Alexandr Hackenschmied).
 The man leads her to the bedroom, and she realizes that everything she saw in the dream was actually happening.
-She notices that the man's posture is similar to that of the hooded figure when it hid the knife under the pillow.
-She attempts to injure him and fails.
-Towards the end of the film the man walks into the house and sees a broken mirror being dropped onto wet ground.
-He then sees the woman in the chair, who was previously sleeping but is now dead.
+She notices that the man’s posture resembles that of the hooded figure when it hid the knife under the pillow.
+She tries to injure him but fails.

+Towards the end of the film, the man walks into the house and sees a broken mirror being dropped onto wet ground.
+He then finds the woman in the chair, who was previously asleep but is now dead.

+The film’s narrative is circular, repeating several motifs: a flower on a long driveway, a falling key, an unlocked door, a knife in a loaf of bread, a mysterious Grim Reaper–like cloaked figure with a mirror for a face, a phone off the hook, and an ocean.
+Through creative editing, distinct camera angles, and slow motion, the surrealist film portrays a world in which it becomes increasingly difficult to distinguish reality from illusion.